 I have been trained in a variety of clinical settings including: university counseling centers in Oregon and California, a community college counseling center, a non-profit community agency that specialized in trauma healing and recovery, and a child and family center.

 My training emphasized multicultural counseling, mindfulness approaches to psychotherapy, and trauma healing.
 I have training and experience addressing a variety of mental health concerns for teens (ages 13-17 years old) and adults.
-I have specialized experience working with college students and also working with lesbian, gay, bisexual, pansexual, asexual, questioning, and queer-identified individuals, as well as gender diverse folks (e.g., genderqueer, non-binary, masculine of center, femme, transgender, MtF, and FtM folks).
+I have specialized experience working with college students and working with lesbian, gay, bisexual, pansexual, asexual, questioning, and queer-identified individuals, as well as gender diverse folks (e.g., genderqueer, non-binary, masculine of center, femme, transgender, MtF, and FtM folks).
 I enjoy working with people from diverse social and ethnic backgrounds, as I celebrate and honor human diversity.
-I am committed to social justice principles and practices.

 Concerns that may be addressed include but are not limited to:

-In addition to my background in providing psychotherapeutic services, I am also a Registered Yoga Teacher (RYT-200) with the Yoga Alliance.
-I completed my yoga teacher training in Raja Yoga at Niroga Institute in Berkeley, California.
+In addition to my background in providing psychotherapeutic services, I completed a 200+ hour yoga teacher training in Raja Yoga at Niroga Institute in Berkeley, California.
 I have been trained to teach folks how to cultivate attention, presence, and awareness in life, as well as the foundations of yoga practice that includes yoga postures and breath work.
-To further extend my yoga training, I participated in a yoga teacher mentoring program at the Yoga Seed Collective in Sacramento, California.
-My personal yoga and meditation practice influence how I approach compassionate healing.
+My personal yoga and meditation practice influence all facets of my life and work, including how I approach compassionate healing.

-Outside of my professional life, I enjoy road biking, reading, playing basketball, and spending time with my family and friends.
-I also enjoy volunteering my time to support organizations that engage in transformative and healing work for folks of color and LGBTQ communities.
-I am a Midwest native who has found a wonderful home in California and I am deeply invested in my vocation as a psychologist.
+Outside of my professional life, I enjoy road biking, running, playing and watching basketball, reading fiction, and spending time with my family and friends.
+I also enjoy volunteering my time to support organizations that engage in transformative and healing work for folks of color and LGBTQIA communities.